10 Smart City Apartment Ideas to Make Every Room Work Harder

 8. Use Mirrors and Light to Make Rooms Feel Bigger

-Small apartment mirror and lighting idea to make a room feel bigger
+City apartment mirror and lighting idea to make a room feel bigger

 Mirrors and layered lighting can make compact rooms feel brighter and more open.